 "I don't…I-I…Can you?
 Can you really?
 Me?"
 Draco stuttered, his voice trembling.
 For the first time, he was presented with a choice.
 He could accept Dumbledore's offer and leave this all behind him, or he can wait for the others to come up and finish him off themselves.
 He wiped his eyes, composing himself.
 His father always taught him a Malfoy should never show weakness.
 The Headmaster slipped down the wall he was leaning on a little, clearly very weak.
 The footsteps were clambering up the stairs.

 "Yes.
 Yes I can.
 Now, we must act swiftly.
 Are you sure?
 There will be no turning back."

 Draco nodded resolutely.
-Following the man's gaze to his feet, he picked up the knobbly wand and handed it back to its master.
-The Headmaster non-verbally sent a jet of pinkish light over to the corner of the room.
-It did not take Draco long to put it together, the two broomsticks and the invisible presence.
+Following the man's gaze to the corner of the room, it did not take Draco long to put it together, the two broomsticks and the invisible presence.
 Potter was hidden under his stupid cloak.
 How did I not see this sooner?
 Of course he would be with Dumbledore.

 "Potter.
 I should've known you'd be here," Draco snarled, the frustration rising inside of him.

 "You must leave now.
 Both of you," the Headmaster said, as if the previous events had not happened.
 Harry pulled Draco under the invisibility cloak, both standing as far away from the other as possible.

 "For now, the two of you must return to Gryffindor Tower.
 I believe it should be safer than the Slytherin common room at this present time.
 Do not take any detours.
 Wait there until I send for you.
 Stay under the cloak."

 The two boys made their way towards the door, leaving the Headmaster alone and weak to face the Death Eaters.

 But then the footsteps on the stairs came to an halt by the door…